marvin1099/Minecraft_Autolaucher/README.md

 If you are not that advanced just hit enter to all the Questions.

+exept if it ask you if you want a extra folder to be included, hit no there.

 I sorted them so you use the best in my opinion

 If you do that it will start the latest Vivecraft version.